 Most companies underestimate the true cost of hiring an accountant by 40–60%.
-They budget for salary and benefits, then discover that recruiter fees, onboarding time, productivity ramp, and the cost of a slow hire add thousands to the total.
+They budget for salary and benefits, then discover that recruiter fees, onboarding time, productivity ramp, and the cost of a slow hire add thousands to the total before the person is fully contributing.

-This guide provides a complete, transparent breakdown of what it actually costs to hire an accountant in 2026 across different hiring methods – traditional in-house, staffing agency, and a talent marketplace like MAVI – so finance leaders can make fully informed decisions.
+This guide breaks down what it actually costs to hire an accountant in 2026 across different hiring methods – traditional in-house, staffing agencies, and a talent marketplace like MAVI.

 The number of students sitting for the CPA exam has declined for consecutive years.
-Fewer new entrants, combined with an aging workforce exiting the profession, means supply of experienced accounting professionals is contracting while demand from growing businesses increases.
+Fewer new entrants, combined with an aging workforce exiting the profession, means experienced accounting professionals are in shorter supply while demand from growing businesses keeps climbing.

-Accountants with 5–7 years of experience, skilled enough to manage complex processes independently but still hands-on, command premium salaries in a tight market.
+Accountants with five to seven years of experience – skilled enough to manage complex processes independently but still hands-on – command premium salaries in a tight market.
 Senior Accountants in major US markets now routinely earn $90,000–$130,000+ annually.

-The average accounting role now takes 2–6 months to fill through traditional channels.
-Each month an accounting seat is vacant costs the company in delayed closes, overworked staff, and deferred reporting – costs that rarely appear in the hiring budget but are very real.
+The average accounting role takes two to six months to fill through traditional channels.
+Each month a seat is vacant costs the company in delayed closes, overworked staff, and deferred reporting – real costs that don't show up in the hiring budget.

 Full Cost Breakdown: In-House Hire